grandadmiral-thrawn/metQC/_posts/2015-02-20-checks-on-air-temperature-and-wind-in-portal.markdown

 ---
 layout: post
-title: "Checks on Air Temperature and Wind in Portal"
+title: "Notes on flags for Air Temperature, Relative Humidity, VPD, Solar, and Wind (Speed and Direction) in Portal"
 date: 2015-02-20T14:09:55-08:00
 ---